 In addition to prescribing municipal treatment requirements, the CWA authorizes the principal federal program to aid wastewater treatment plant construction.
-Congress established this program, essentially in its current form, in the Federal Water Pollution Control Act Amendments of 1972 (P.L.
-92-500).
-Since then Congress has appropriated \$75.6 billion to assist cities in complying with the Act (see Table 1).
-These provisions were intended to help achieve the overall objectives of the Act: restoring and maintaining the chemical, physical, and biological integrity of the nation's waters.
+Congress established this program in the Federal Water Pollution Control Act Amendments of 1972 (P.L.
+92-500), significantly enhancing what previously had been a modest grant program.
+Since then, Congress has appropriated \$76.5 billion to assist cities in complying with the act and achieving the overall objectives of the act: restoring and maintaining the chemical, physical, and biological integrity of the nation's waters (see Table 1).

 Title II of P.L.
 92-500 authorized grants to states for wastewater treatment plant construction under a program administered by the Environmental Protection Agency (EPA).
-Federal funds are provided through annual appropriations under a state-by-state allocation formula contained in the Act; the formula (which has been modified several times since 1972) is based on states' financial need for treatment plant construction and population.
+Federal funds are provided through annual appropriations under a state-by-state allocation formula contained in the act; the formula (which has been modified several times since 1972) is based on states' financial needs for treatment plant construction and population.
 States used their allotments to make grants to cities to build or upgrade categories of wastewater treatment projects including treatment plants, related interceptor sewers, correction of infiltration/inflow of sewer lines, and sewer rehabilitation.

 Amendments enacted in 1987 (P.L.
-100-4) initiated a new grants program to support State Water Pollution Control Revolving Funds (SRFs).
+100-4) initiated a new program to support State Water Pollution Control Revolving Funds (SRFs).
 States continue to receive federal grants, but now they provide a 20% match and use the combined funds to make loans to communities.
-This program, authorized in Title VI of the Act, entirely replaced the previous Title II program in FY1991.
-Monies used for construction will be repaid to states to create a "revolving" source of assistance for other communities.
-Federal contributions to SRFs were intended to assist in making a transition to full state and local financing by FY1995; SRFs were to be sustained through repayment of loans made from the fund after that date.
-The intention was that states would have greater flexibility to set priorities and administer funding in exchange for an end to federal aid after 1994, when CWA authorizations expired.
+Monies used for construction are repaid to states to create a "revolving" source of assistance for other communities.
+The SRF program replaced the previous Title II program in FY1991.
+Federal contributions to SRFs were intended to assist a transition to full state and local financing by FY1995; SRFs were to be sustained through repayment of loans made from the fund after that date.
+The intention was that states would have greater flexibility to set priorities and administer funding in exchange for an end to federal aid after 1994, when the original CWA authorizations expired.
 However, although most states believe that the SRF is working well today, early funding and administrative problems, plus remaining funding needs (discussed below), delayed the anticipated shift to full state responsibility.
 Congress has continued to appropriate funds to assist wastewater construction activities, as shown in Table 1.
-(This table does not include appropriations for congressionally earmarked water infrastructure project grants in individual communities, which have totaled \$6.5 billion from FY1989 through FY2005.)
+(This table excludes appropriations for congressionally earmarked water infrastructure grants in individual communities, which totaled \$7.0 billion from FY1989 through FY2008.)

-(\$ in millions)

 Fiscal Year Authorizations Appropriations

-1973-84 46,180 40,544
+1973-1984 46,180 40,544

-1985-89 12,000 10,747
+1985-1989 12,000 10,747

-1990-94 8,400 9,869
+1990-1994 8,400 9,869

-1995-99 6,657
+1995-1999 6,657

-2000-04 6,724
+2000-2004 6,724

-2005 1,901
+2005-2008 3,751

-Total: 66,580 75,632
+Total: 66,580 78,292